AyeshaMunawar-profile/Ramen-Rose/README.md

 2) Used MVC to create separation of concerns
 3) Used "Responsive CSS Grid system" to make the website responsive
 4) Used CSS and Ionicons for better UI experience
+5) Use small icons aligned with some text
+6) Style links

 **languages, fonts and libraries used**
 1) HTML5 and CSS3